 6) Always try to place the speakers as high as you can.
 Look to the example of real organs, they are many times seated very high up in the church, some divisions right below the ceiling.
 If you can reach that height with the speakers, give it a try.

 7) I found out that it is often necessary to boost the high frequencies very much when using speakers (monitors), I am not speaking now about the PA boxes!
-The high frequencies disappear very soon in normal speakers since they are usually made for near listening.
+The high frequencies disappear very soon in normal speakers since they are usually made for a short distance listening.
 Hence, you need to boost the heights enormously (12 dB is not much in these cases sometimes we went to almost 20 dB on high boost!
 Well, of course we blew up the tweeters very soon, but this is the life, the replacement tweeters are not that expensive) to get the natural "air" hiss through the pipes.
 If using PA boxes, this problem disappears, because they are made to bring the high frequencies to a long distance.
 However, new problems appear, because the cheaper PA boxes (you do not want to spend thousands of EUR on the boxes, because you will need a lot of them) are not well frequency ballanced and usually have also other limitations (no bass response, for example).
 You can measure the response of the speaker and make special filters to balance the response.
 It is necessary to create a convincing pipe organ sound.

 8) Be ready to voice the virtual organ a lot.
-The sample sets are ready for acoustically perfect "environment" (such as headphones).
-When using the samples through the speakers in an environment which is not acoustically perfect (also in many living rooms!!!), you will have to voice.
+The sample sets are ready for acoustically perfect "environment" (such as headphones, or well treated rooms).
+When using the samples through the speakers in an environment which is not acoustically perfect (also in many living rooms!), you will have to voice.
 It is then as if you were given the rough pipes and these always need to be voiced for the given space!!!
-This is true also for a real organ.
-When a real organ is moved from one church to another, it always needs a careful revoicing by the organbuilders.
+Look what is happening with a real organ: When a real organ is moved from one church to another, it always needs a careful revoicing by the organbuilders.
 You will be the organbuilder for your virtual organ in this case!
 That is really a creative job which I myself love.

 However, the result may sound very different from the original organ.
 That is normal.
 The character of the organ will change with the church.
 When we installed the Freiberg dry sample sets in one church in Prague, we had to revoice it a lot: and when we arrived at a sound which was convincing for the given space, it did not sound as Silbermann, rather, it was more like a symphonic organ.
 But the most important aspect was that it sounded convincing, as if real pipes were used.
 The mixtures had to be attenuated, while the large pipes needed boosting, also the high pitched stops needed to sound more transparent (i.e. reducing overall volume while boosting higher harmonics).